How To Start A Partnership Firm?

 When the registrar is satisfied with the points stated in the partnership deed, he or she shall record an entry of the statement in a register called the Register of Firms and issue a Certificate of Registration.
 The Register of Firms maintained at the office of the Registrar contains complete and up-to-date information about each registered firm.
 It should be noted that registration with the Registrar of Firms is different from registration with the Income Taxation Department.
 It is mandatory for all firms to apply for registration with the Income Tax Department and have a PAN Card.
 After obtaining a PAN Card, the partnership firm is required to open a Current Account in the name of the partnership firm and to operate all its operations through this bank account.

-This is the basic procedure of how to open partnership firm.
+This is the basic procedure of how to start a partnership firm.
 There will be more steps depending specifically your company.
 If you have more question, contact deAsra. deAsra is equiped to guide you through all the steps of starting a partnership firm.